 Transfer

-Transfers are as comfortable as taxis, and definitely far more convenient and reliable than them.
+Transfers are as comfortable as taxis and far more convenient and reliable than them.
 Their prices are fixed, and you can hire a transfer online, independently of where you are going within the city center, which helps when planning your trip properly and saves you the stress of trying to bargain with the taxi driver.

 This transfer works 24/7 and offers routes from the airport to Madrid city center and vice versa, you just need to fix the right time and it will pick you up at your agreed meeting place.